DeluxeOwl/chronicle/README.md

 - **SQL Databases**: A database like PostgreSQL or SQLite can easily generate a global order using an `IDENTITY` or `AUTOINCREMENT` primary key on the events table.
 The provided SQL-based logs implement `event.GlobalLog`.
 - **Distributed Systems**: A distributed message queue like Apache Kafka guarantees strict ordering only _within a topic partition_.
 If each aggregate ID were mapped to a partition, you would have perfect per-aggregate order, but no simple, built-in global order.
 An event log built on kafka would likely only implement the base `event.Log` interface.
 - **Key-Value Stores**: A store like Pebble can also implement `GlobalLog` by maintaining a secondary index for the global order.
-While reading from this index is fast, the provided `Pebble` implementation makes a trade-off for simplicity: it uses a global lock during writes to safely assign the next `global_version`.
+While reading from this index is fast, a `Pebble` implementation might make a trade-off for simplicity: it uses a global lock during writes to safely assign the next `global_version`.
 This serializes all writes to the event store, which can become a performance bottleneck under high concurrent load.

 Chronicle's separate interfaces acknowledge this reality, allowing you to choose a backend that fits your application's consistency and projection requirements.
 If you need to build projections that rely on the precise, system-wide order of events, you should choose a backend that supports `event.GlobalLog`.